2008 Jodhpur stampede: Aftermath

 Indian Army doctors were called to assist the local authorities in the relief operation.
 Bharatiya Janata Party's Rajnath Singh assured speedy relief to the victims of the tragedy.
 Chief Minister Vasundhara Raje visited the site and ordered inquiry into the incident.

 Local authorities revealed that most of the dead were men as the queue for women was separate.

 Reactions

-Uttarakhand Chief Minister B C Khanduri and Governor B L Joshi both expressed grief over the death of the pilgrims at the Chamunda Devi temple.
+Uttarakhand Chief Minister B C Khanduri, Akhilesh Yadav and Governor B L Joshi expressed grief over the death of the pilgrims at the Chamunda Devi temple.
 A Raj Bhavan statement issued a condolence message saying Joshi conveyed his deepest sorrow to the bereaved families of the dead and said he would pray for the speedy recovery of those injured in the incident.
 Khanduri followed too in expressing grief over the accident.
 He also directed District Magistrates of all the 13 districts of his state to make special arrangements at religious places as they are expected to attract large crowds during the Navratra period.

 Jodhpur Muslims decided to keep the Eid celebrations next day a low-key affair.
 Local Muslim youth joined rescue teams, ferried victims to hospitals and donated blood.